ugglr/django-react-note-manager/README.md

 # django-react-note-manager

 <p>In this project I am building a REST API using python: Django and Django Rest API framework.<br>
-It is going to be a full CRUD application where the front-end is handled with React.
+It is going to be a full CRUD application where the front-end is built with React and served using webpack.<br>
+Frontend implements bootstrap, for style and responsiveness.
 </p>

 <h4>Getting the app running locally</h4>